How to prepare

 Diploma Progression then Bachelor's Transfer

-Through MOUs (formal agreements) between partner universities and private institutions offering Diplomas, you can transfer directly to university bachelor’s degree programmes after completing your diploma.
+Through MOUs or formal agreements between partner universities and private institutions offering Diploma programmes, students can transfer directly to university bachelor’s degree programmes after completing their Diploma.

-With university bachelor’s degree curriculum and equivalent credit calculation, you can enrol in shorter programmes, graduate with a diploma and then transfer directly to the second year of a bachelor’s degree programme.
-This allows you to learn bachelor’s-level content at a comparatively lower cost than university.
+With an equivalent university bachelor’s degree curriculum and recognised credit transfer system, students can enrol in shorter Diploma programmes, graduate with a Diploma qualification, and then transfer directly into the second year of a bachelor’s degree programme.
+This pathway allows students to study bachelor’s-level content at a comparatively lower cost than studying directly at university.